Philip of Majorca: Regency

 When King Sancho, Philip's elder brother, died in 1324, the crown of Majorca passed to the underage King James III, the son of Philip and Sancho's deceased brother Ferdinand.
 The succession was disputed, however, by James II of Aragon, who claimed that a clause in their grandfather's will stipulated that the crown of Majorca would pass to the king of Aragon should the king of Majorca have no sons.
 Denying this, Sancho had provided for a regency council, consisting of three citizens of Majorca, to rule in his nephew's name.
 The council soon found itself sharing authority with Philip, who lacked experience in politics and intrigue.
 Nevertheless, within a year of his nephew's contested accession, Philip managed to persuade the King of Aragon to drop his pretensions, receiving the renunciation signed and sealed.
 At the same time, he brokered a betrothal between the ten-year-old King of Majorca and the King of Aragon's five-year-old daughter Constance.

 During his rule, Philip granted concessions to the kingdom's Jewish population.
 He resisted the Inquisition's pursuit of Spirituals, and strove to shield Jews from growing fanaticism.
 The regency was not particularly successful altogether, however.
+Philip encouraged immigration from religiously persecuted groups like the Beguines and Spirituals to Majorca, offering protection from the inquisition.
 Philip's lack of strength and "monkish virtues" put him at odds with the small state's communes and feudatories.
 The young king also grew to heartily resent his uncle, who assigned the guardianship over the boy to his favourite Adhémar de Mosset.
 Upon taking the reins of government into his own hands in 1329, the not-so-pious James III had his former guardian tried for heresy.